Menu

 a fellow team member of the logistics flow team was injured on the job due to unloading the truck apon his injury he was left on a cold truck on the floor in pain and suffering for thirty minutes to a hour before the logistics team leader actually called an ambulance. this particular team member was indeed a strong worker who had actually been unloading the...

-Read full review of Target and 1 commentstay away
+Read full complaint and 1 comment

 I've been reading about people getting hurt at Target and not getting their medical bills paid.
 I guess I'm not alone.
 I slipped on some Gel back in May of '08 and got injured at a Target Store in Norridge Illinois.
 I hired a lawyer who said he would get my medical bills taken care of, along with a small settlement for work time lost...etc.